robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 Better:

-You: “I’ll block…Noose Constrictor with Ghoulcaller’s Accomplice."<br/>
+You: “I’ll block Noose Constrictor with Ghoulcaller’s Accomplice."<br/>
 Them: “I’ll discard a Forest to give the Constrictor +1/+1 so it doesn’t die."<br/>
 You: “OK, now I’ll Murder your Constrictor."<br/>
 Them: “(Dammit, wasted a card for nothing)"

 Be careful though.
 In the above example, if your opponent had had a Woodcutter’s Grit that they could have use to respond to your Murder, you would have wasted your Murder AND your Ghoulcaller’s Accomplice would have died.
-In this case, this is unfortunate but not actually a huge disaster.
-But if you had been gambling with something more valuable, like a Duskwatch Recruiter, this would be something of a disaster.
+This would be unfortunate for sure, but not a disaster.
+On the other hand, if you had been gambling with something more valuable, like a Duskwatch Recruiter, this would be nothing less than a tragedy.

 ![Woodcutter's Grit](https://cloud.githubusercontent.com/assets/1565857/18232467/1b57b91c-7285-11e6-926c-7aae98c5955c.png)
 ![Duskwatch Recruiter](https://cloud.githubusercontent.com/assets/1565857/18232468/1d3585a2-7285-11e6-9c66-068d61b3b10d.png)